Golden Raspberry Awards: Governor's Award

 This is a special award given by Razzie Award Governor John J. B. Wilson to an individual whose achievements are not covered by the Razzies' other categories.
 It was awarded in 2003 to Travis Payne for "Distinguished Under-Achievement in Choreography" in the film From Justin to Kelly.
+It would again be awarded in 2021 to the year 2020 for "The Worst Calendar Year EVER!"

 Barry L. Bumstead Award

-This award is given to a critical and financial failure that would have been nominated if it had received an eligible release.
+This award is given to movies with particularly high budgets that bombed at the box office.
 It was awarded in 2015 to United Passions, to Misconduct in 2016, in 2017 to CHiPs and in 2018 to Billionaire Boys Club.